Norrona Lyngen Flex1 Review

 Should You Buy the Norrona Lyngen Flex1?

-These pants are fairly priced — a little on the expensive side but in the middle of the pack for high-performance softshells.
+These pants are fairly priced — a little on the expensive side.
 If you spend a lot of time on the skintrack and want a pant that will be comfortable, lightweight, and breathable, these pants will be suitable for about half the days of winter.
 But as a niche garment, we only recommend these to those who ski or ride in the backcountry the majority of the time.

 What Other Ski Pants Should You Consider?

-If you like the sound of a touring-oriented pant with good breathability but only want to invest in one pair of pants that can be used every day of the winter, the Outdoor Research Skyward II Ascentshell is a lightweight hardshell that breathes like a softshell.
-If you want even more protection, the Patagonia Stormstride is our favorite backcountry ski pant, although you'll sacrifice some ventilation.
-And if you want an even more affordable softshell pant, you can save a few bucks by looking into the Outdoor Research Trailbreaker II, which is just a bit heavier and warmer, but still performs well.
+If you like the sound of a touring-oriented pant with good breathability but only want to invest in one pair of pants that can be used during midwinter tours, the Outdoor Research Trailbreaker Tour is a thicker softshell provides more weather resistance and slightly more warmth.
+If you want even more protection, the Patagonia Stormstride is our favorite backcountry hardshell pant, although you'll sacrifice some ventilation.
+Our favorite ski pant, the Arc'teryx Sabre, is also suitable for the backcountry, but its elite weather protection is more at home in the ski resort.